 Myth: Doing eye exercises will delay the need for glasses.

-Fact: Eye exercises will not improve or preserve vision or reduce the need for glasses.
+Fact: Eye exercises will not improve or preserve vision, help your eye health, or reduce the need for glasses.
 Your vision depends on many factors, including the shape of your eyeball and the health of the eye tissues, neither of which can be significantly altered with eye exercises.

 Myth: Reading in dim light will worsen your vision.

-Fact: Dim lighting will not damage your eyesight.
+Fact: Dim lighting will not damage your eyesight or eye health.
 However, it will tire your eyes out more quickly.
 The best way to position a reading light is to have it shine directly onto the page, not over your shoulder.
 A desk lamp with an opaque shade pointing directly at the reading material is ideal.